 SAY NO TO PLASTIC BAGS.
 SAY YES TO THE SEA.

 This hemp tote bag is in support of The Wildlife Hospital and is an excellent alternative to plastic.
 Read more HERE.

-With artwork by guest artist Toby Brunsdon, this screen-printed hemp bag is durable and compostable.
+With artwork by guest artist Tobias Illustrations, this screen-printed hemp bag is durable and compostable.

 Measures: 40cm tall x 36.5cm wide

 In support of reducing single use plastic bags these hemp bags are an excellent alternative to hold your goods!
 Soft, durable and recyclable, these help bags are screen printed with non toxic inks on renewable hemp fabric and stronger than their cotton counterparts.